galadriel-ai/contracts/rag_tools/README.md

 Before you begin, ensure you have the following:
 - Python 3.11 or later installed on your system.
 - A funded wallet and corresponding private key
-- An API key for `nft.storage` to facilitate document uploading to IPFS.
-You can obtain this key by registering at [nft.storage](https://nft.storage).
+- An API key for `pinata.cloud` to facilitate document uploading to IPFS.
+You can obtain this key by registering at [pinata.cloud](https://www.pinata.cloud).

 ## Setup